-To Access the Config.xml file, you must boot the IDWedgeBT while holding the battery button as described in section 1.2.2.
+To Access the Config.xml file, you must boot the IDWedgeBT Keyboard while holding the battery button as described in section 1.2.2.
 Once you have connected a USB cable and can explore the contents of the SD memory card, you will be able to read and write the Config.xml file.
 You can use any text editor to change items in the file and save them to the SD card.
-To ensure you have not made any errors, open up the Config.xml file using an Internet browser, if a browser cannot open the file, then there probably are editing mistakes that must be corrected before the IDWedgeBT can be operational.
+To ensure you have not made any errors, open up the Config.xml file using an Internet browser, if a browser cannot open the file, then there probably are editing mistakes that must be corrected before the IDWedgeBT Keyboard can be operational.
+The changes made the Config.xml will take effect after the next power cycle.